bitcoin-sv/arc/README.md

       1. Each concurrently running broadcasting process will broadcast at the given rate
       2. For example: If a rate of `--rate=100` is given with 3 key files `--keyfile=arc-1.key,arc-2.key,arc-3.key`, then the final rate will be 300 transactions per second.
 6. Consolidate outputs
-   1. After each broadcasting run it is best to consolidate the outputs so that there remains only output using `broadcaster-cli utxos consolidate`
+   1. If not enough outputs are available for another test run it is best to consolidate the outputs so that there remains only output using `broadcaster-cli utxos consolidate`
    2. After this step you can continue with step 4
       1. Before continuing with step 4 it is advisable to wait until all consolidation transactions were mined
       2. The command `broadcaster-cli keyset balance` shows the amount of satoshis in the balance that have been confirmed and the amount which has not yet been confirmed